cloud-fum/cloudy/README.md

 # Summary

 You are asked to migrate an existing monolith project to a microservice architecture, following these steps:
-1. Find or write a monolithic project with adequate complexity.
+1. Find a monolithic project or write one from scratch with adequate complexity.
 2. Design a microservice architecture consisting of at least 3 microservices, each of which with a specific database (stateful microservices).
 3. Prepare a document for written details (markdown file).
 4. Create a diagram that indicates the services along with their interal and external api connections.